lina3362/Matplotlib-Homework/README.md

 2,create the pie chart

 1,Calculate the final tumor volume of each mouse across four of the treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin
+2,Start by getting the last (greatest) timepoint for each mouse 3,Merge this group df with the original dataframe to get the tumor volume at the last timepoint 4,Grouping by Grug Regimen and Mouse ID
+5,Create a list to use as labels and dataframe 6,Generate a box plot of the final tumor volume of each mouse across four regimens of interest

+Line and Scatter Plots